Andrew Jolivette

-Andrew Jolivétte is an American sociologist and author.
+Andrew James Jolivétte is an American sociologist and author.
 He is a professor at the University of California, San Diego, where he is chair of the department of Ethnic Studies.
 He is the co-chair of UC Ethnic Studies Council.

+He is a member of the Atakapa Ishak Nation of Louisiana.

 Background

-Andrew James Jolivette was born in San Francisco in 1975 to Annetta Donan Foster Jolivette and Kenneth Louis Jolivette.
-Born and raised in San Francisco, CA, Jolivette lived in the Bay Area for decades before moving to Southern California.
-He is of Louisiana Creole descent.
+Jolivétte was born in San Francisco in 1975 to Annetta Donan Foster Jolivette and Kenneth Louis Jolivétte.
+Born and raised in San Francisco, he attended Catholic schools and lived in the Bay Area for decades before moving to Southern California.
+He is of Creole descent, and writes that the United States should recognize all Creoles of color as American Indians.

-Jolivette is a member of the Atakapa-Ishak Nation of Louisiana, a nonprofit organization based in Lake Charles, Louisiana, that is an unrecognized tribe.
-While the organization claims descent from Atakapa, also known as Ishak, it is neither a federally recognized tribe or a state-recognized tribe.
+Jolivétte is a member of the Atakapa Ishak Nation of Louisiana, which is based in Lake Charles, Louisiana and is an unrecognized tribe.
+The organization claims descent from Atakapa, also known as Ishak, and is neither a federally recognized tribe or a state-recognized tribe.
+Jolivétte was the focus of an investigation by Jacqueline Keeler, who questions the legitimacy of his tribe.

 Education

-Jolivette earned his bachelor's degree in sociology with a minor in English literature and a certificate in ethnic studies from the University of San Francisco.
+Jolivétte earned his bachelor's degree in sociology with a minor in English literature and a certificate in ethnic studies from the University of San Francisco.
 He earned his master's degree in sociology from San Francisco State University in 1999.
 His thesis was titled, "Native America: White Indians, Black Indians and the Contemporary Privilege of Color."
 He earned his doctoral degree in sociology from the University of California, Santa Cruz in 2003, with a dissertation titled "Creole Diaspora: (Re)articulating the Social, Legal, Economic, and Regional Construction of American Indian Identity."

 Career

 Jolivétte was a professor and chair of the American Indian studies department at San Francisco State University from 2010 to 2016.
 He became the founding Director of the Native American and Indigenous Studies (NAIS) Program at the University of California, San Diego, in 2020.
 The NAIS Program includes a minor and a graduate certificate and an elder/culture bearer-in-residence program.
-He served as a historian of the Atakapa-Ishak Nation, an unrecognized tribe, from 2005 to 2010.
-He co-founded and is co-chair of the University of California Ethnic Studies Council which works to advance and support ethnic studies curriculum and programs across the state of California and the United States.
+He was formerly the historian of the Atakapa Ishak Nation.

+Jolivétte co-founded and is co-chair of the University of California Ethnic Studies Council which works to advance and support ethnic studies curriculum and programs across the state of California and the United States.

+Commentary

+Scholar Renate Bartl writes that Jolivétte misquoted sources in his work.
+From The Cane River Creoles of Color (Mills 1977), she says he quotes that ancestress Marie Thérèze Coincoin was 'of African and indigenous American origins', when the text, and the sources used by Mills, only specify her being of African origins.
+She spotlights a directly modified passage, which he cites from Mills: